lewisjacques/FitnessProgram/README.md

 The runtime program with API functionality built into the file using **flask** routing

-*--run_api_port* allows you to run the overall program update, along with API functionality to allow requests to be handled through the browser
+*--run_api_port* allows you to run the overall program update, along with API functionality to allow requests to be handled through the browser.
+When running to test it out, try the input 'Dips - Body'

 Running without Google Comments API Extraction
 >  **python3 program_update.py** --raw_comments="data/comments_130623.txt"  --run_api_port=5566